johndtwaldron/ZOS-JDW-PoW/App/HCL25/HCL-Talview-Prep.md

 - Spent time working in Bitcoin/startup world
 - Returning to mainframe because it’s your technical home

+### Sample Answer (Expanded)
+I have over seven years of experience working at IBM Hursley supporting MQ on z/OS for major global banks.
+My work involved production support, system debugging, and deep technical investigation across queue managers, channels, storage, and batch flows.
+I developed strong skills in SDSF analysis, IPCS dump reading, SMF/RMF interpretation, and cross-team collaboration.
+After COVID the organisation changed direction, and I decided to take some time for personal development and to work on a smaller technical project while continuing to upskill in z/OS.
+I’m now ready to return to a full-time mainframe engineering path, which is where I’ve always done my best work.

 ---

 ## **Q2.
 Why do you want to join HCL Technologies?**